-Just because it’s obvious, doesn’t mean it isn’t essential.
-Unless you feel like juggling everything up and down a mountain a backpack is a must.
-Hiking backpacks holding between 20-35 L are preferred — especially for longer outings.
+Just because it’s obvious doesn’t mean it isn’t essential.
+Unless you feel like juggling everything up and down a mountain, a backpack is a must.
+Hiking backpacks holding between 20-35 L is preferred, especially for longer outings.

 First aid kit

 Just packing a couple of Hello Kitty Band-Aids and calling it a day won’t work.
 The more advanced the hike, the more advanced the kit needs to be, but some basics include medical tape, alcohol wipes, non-stick gauze, hand sanitizer, and band-aids.